nnthrslmn/nnthrslmn/README.md

 ---

+_"Building smart apps that blend AI, design, and code."_

+---

 Hi there!
 I’m **Anne**, an **AI Software Engineer** passionate about turning ideas into smart, useful, and beautifully designed applications.

 ---